3 Ways Graphic Novels Benefit Reading Skills

 Here are three reasons you should encourage your child to read graphic novels throughout the year:

+Sure, they have drawings, illustrations, and sometimes photos, but they also have text that readers must actually decode, analyze, and comprehend.
 With graphic novels, kids still must follow plots and character development.
 They must understand cause and effect, and they must learn about perspective.
 All of these things will improve their reading comprehension

-2. Graphic novels are engaging.
-Often, especially for reluctant readers, graphic novels add the extra support kids need to help them through a text.
+Often, especially for striving readers, graphic novels add the extra support kids need to help them through a text.
 The combination of text and pictures can be particularly captivating, providing context for stories that kids might not completely understand otherwise.

-3. Graphic novels are high-quality reading material.
 Just like traditional novels, graphic novels have exciting and complex plots, characters, and conflicts.
 The plots have twists and turns.
 Characters are developed and dynamic.
 Conflicts are presented, unwound, and resolved like they are in other texts.
 The only difference is that graphic novels have more images to support the development.

 Introduce the great graphic novels below to your reader and follow along!
 We promise that you'll be drawn in to these books also.
 You can discover graphic novels and much more at The Scholastic Store